TaylorDaniska/gps_speedometer/README.md

 Firmware for an AVR based speedometer that uses serial

 ## Installation
 Arduino or AVR Dude can be used to load the code onto the AVR.
+ATMega 8 was used for development.

 ## Usage
 Can be used to pull speed data from a NEO-6M GPS module and drive a stepper motor to display speed.
 Can be used to make a speedometer for an older car that does not have a speedometer.